-And if you’d like me to help you choose beautiful readings for your special day, give me a call on 087 6959799.
+If you’d like me to help you choose beautiful readings for your special day, give me a call on 087 6959799.
 And if you want to find out more about my wedding ceremonies, here’s my Weddings page.

 Last week, I talked about how to add spirituality to your ceremony.
 But spirituality isn’t for everyone.
 So, this week, I’ve decided to concentrate on secular ceremonies, which I’m also delighted to offer as an independent celebrant.